 Gap Down Strategy In Stocks – Going Long

-- The stocks closes above the 10 day moving average, then exit at CLOSE, or
+- The stocks close above the 10-day moving average, then exit at CLOSE, or

 Here is the result with 5000 USD per position:

 Here is the equity curve with max 10 positions (on days with more fills positions are picked randomly) and NOT reinvested profits:

 Annual returns are about 11%.
 2804 trades in total, ie. a lot of potential trades are not taken.